 Notable Experience

-• Genesis Global Capital, a subsidiary of Digital Currency Group, in its Chapter 11 restructuring proceeding involving over $5 billion in liabilities and related corporate governance, regulatory, and investigative matters, including a landmark decision from the U.S. Bankruptcy Court for the SDNY confirming Genesis’ Chapter 11 plan and approving a settlement with the New York State Office of the Attorney General clearing the path for in-kind recoveries for creditors.
+• Genesis Global Capital, a subsidiary of Digital Currency Group, in its Chapter 11 restructuring proceeding involving over $5 billion in liabilities and related corporate governance, regulatory, and investigative matters, including a landmark decision from the U.S. Bankruptcy Court for the SDNY confirming Genesis’ Chapter 11 plan and approving a settlement with the New York State Office of the Attorney General clearing the path for in-kind recoveries for digital creditors.

 • Goldman Sachs, as Collateral Agent and Revolving Lender in the Chapter 11 proceedings of Limetree Bay Refinery involving nearly $1 billion in secured debt.